mukilk7/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

 I initially started with the good old LeNet5 architecture for handwritten digits classification from the previous projects/lessons without any special input pre-processing layers or overfitting controls.
 I also used the dataset provided by Udacity (center images and steering angles only) to train the network using the adam optimizer for 10-50 epochs with an input batch size of 32.
 I noticed that the loss metric (mean squared error) stopped improving very early on in the training phase for the validation set while the training set loss kept improving.
 This meant that the model was overfitting fast.
 I realized that I needed to add dropout to the model and did so.
 I also realized that there was probably some input pre-processing that could be done to reduce the input noise.
 So I added a cropping and a normalization layer early on to the model.
+This was the result of cropping:

+![alt text][image2] ![alt text][image3]

 These changes helped somewhat but the car still wasn't able to correct itself once it started straying.
 It was at this point that I started suspecting that perhaps a more complex model architecture might be required to represent the concepts involved in predicting the steering angle (purely intuition, I should say).
 So I implemented the model from the paper Bojarski et.al., End to Eng Learning for Self-Driving Cars, of NVIDIA Inc., with my pre-processing and dropout adaptations.
 This model performed substantially better and the car was able to drive a substantially larger portion of the circuit without veering off-road.
 I realized at this point that if I augmented the training data to account for the left turn bias and included recovery driving, I might get the car to complete a full lap properly.
 I did and it worked as shown in the final video.
 The data augmentation and training process is explained next.